imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 The colors do not necessarily mean that that sample is bad, because the scores depend on the processing system.
 Make sure to have a look at the value distribution of the metric in other samples (see plotting section).

-In the following table, gives additional information for some quality metrics to make them easier to interprete:
+The following table gives additional information for some quality metrics to make them easier to interprete:
 <table>
 	<tr><th>metric</th><th>value range</th><th>interpretation</th></tr>
 	<tr><td>known variants percentage</td><td>This metric should be above 98%.</td><td></td></tr>